-The Office of Financial Aid administers, coordinates, and recommends a variety of programs of financial aid to enable students who lack adequate financial resources to attend USM.
+The Student Financial Services office administers, coordinates, and recommends a variety of programs of financial aid including grants and scholarships to enable students who lack adequate financial resources to attend USM.
 The U.S. Department of Education offers eligible students low interest student loans.
-Some employers offer assistance in the form of tuition reimbursement, flexible scheduling, or paid educational sabbaticals.
+Some employers offer assistance in the form of tuition reimbursement, flexible scheduling, or paid educational leaves.
 Scholarship assistance may also be available from organizations, clubs, or religious groups of which the student or his or her family is a member.
 The University is also approved by the Veterans Administration for payment of veteran's benefits.
-During the most recent academic year, nearly $85 million in financial aid was available to USM students.
+During the most recent academic year, approximately $75 million in financial aid was available to USM students.

-Financial Aid offices are located in Gorham in Bailey Hall, in Payson Smith Hall in Portland, and at Lewiston-Auburn College.
-For more detailed information about the application process, the funds available and the priority filing dates and deadlines, visit us on the Web at http://usm.maine.edu/fin.
+Student Financial Services offices are located in Bailey Hall in Gorham, in Luther Bonney Hall in Portland, and at the Lewiston-Auburn Campus.
+For more detailed information about the application process, the funds available and the priority filing dates and deadlines, visit us on the Web at http://usm.maine.edu/student-financial-services.

 Eligibility for Aid